-Precision & accuracy are the terms that are used in chemistry when we want to describe a measurement’s quality.
+Precision and accuracy are the terms that are used in chemistry when we want to describe a measurement’s quality.

 Precision is indicating the reproducibility degree of any measured quantity.

 This video transcript is added to help you.
 Precision is depending on how good we are at making measurements.
 Accuracy is providing a measure of in what way the measured value comes close to the true value.
 It is depending on the calibration and quality of the used measuring device.

 Here is an example: